-Everything taught at Renaissance International School involves and is delivered through the ten learner profile attributes with the defined intention of helping pour students become truly global citizens and a proud Renaissance IB student in the process.
+Everything taught at Renaissance International School involves and is delivered through the Learner Profile with the defined intention of helping pour students become truly global citizens and a proud Renaissance IB student in the process.
 These ten attributes help build character and resilience.